 Werner Erhard's Scholarly Papers: Academic Papers on Integrity, Leadership, and Performance

-Handbook of Leadership Theory and Practice, by Nitin Nohria and Rakesh Khurana, Harvard Business Press, 2010 ...
+Handbook of Leadership Theory and Practice, by Dean of Harverd Business School Nitin Nohria and Dean of Harvard College Rakesh Khurana; Harvard Business Press, 2010 ...
 "What Top Scholars Say about Leadership -Scores of books and articles have been written in the popular press and mainstream marketplace about leadership: who leaders are, what they do, and why they matter.
 Yet in academia, there is a dearth of rigorous research, journal articles, or doctoral programs focused on leadership as a discipline.
 Why do top business schools espouse mission statements that promise to "educate the leaders of the future"--yet fail to give leadership its intellectual due? "

 The Handbook for Teaching Leadership: Knowing, Doing, and Being, by Scott Snook, Nitin Nohria, and Rakesh Khurana, Sage Publications, 2012.
 "The last twenty-five years have witnessed an explosion in the field of leadership education.
 This volume brings together leading international scholars across disciplines to chronicle the current state of leadership education and establish a solid foundation on which to grow the field.
 It encourages leadership educators to explore and communicate more clearly the theoretical underpinnings and conceptual assumptions on which their approaches are based.
 It provides a forum for the discussion of current issues and challenges in the field and examines the above objectives within the broader perspective of rapid changes in technology, organizational structure, and diversity.